 The Skeptical Professional’s Guide to Psychiatry

-On the Risks and Benefits of Antipsychotics, Antidepressants, and the DSM-5
+On the Risks and Benefits of Antipsychotics, Antidepressants, Psychiatric Diagnoses, and Neuromania

 This book will challenge clinicians to think critically about the DSM-5 and the current systems of diagnosis and treatment of mental illnesses in the hopes of ultimately improving the lives of people with mental illnesses.